legtvar/kafe/Docs/devlog/2025-04-20_nomenclature.md

 - The name of the `KafeType`.
 - Always a `string`.
+- Becomes `KafeType.Mod` for mods (through `IMod`).
-- Becomes `KafeType.Primary` for artifact property types, or `KafeType.Secondary` for shards, requirements, etc.
+- Becomes `KafeType.Primary` for artifact property types.
+- Becomes `KafeType.Secondary` for shard metadata type, requirements, etc.
   (because `Primary` is `shard`, `req`, etc.).
 - Must be in dash-case.
 - Optional.
 If not provided explicitly, is generated based on the .NET type's name.